What are appreciated gifts for Cubans?

 Who do you want to make happy?

-What to gift Cubans
+What to give Cubans?

 - The first group mentioned above often sell the gifts you give them to the second.
 Thus giving a gift to the owner of your casa particular makes the divide between the haves and have-nots in Cuba bigger.
-They ‘need’ an iPhone, Nina Ricci perfume or a laptop.
+They ‘need’ an iPhone, iPad, Nina Ricci perfume or a laptop.
 So if your goal is to make them happy, be prepared to bring big gifts to Cuba.

 So far a few tips on gifts for Cubans.
-Before you go however, give yourself a present.
+Before you go, however, give yourself a present.
 Buy our book (100% money back guarantee if you don’t learn a lot) and go to Cuba well prepared!
 You’ll at least save a few hours of your precious time!